dapplo/Dapplo.Microsoft.Extensions.Hosting/README.md

 	})
 ```

+In the assembly (DLL) which is your plugin you should have a public class which implements IPlugin.

+If you want more speed, you can use the previous code and specify the AssemblyScanFunc to use PluginScanner.ByNamingConvention
-The assembly (DLL) which is your plugin should follow a naming convention, this is for speed, but will be extended with other ways soon.
-Currently it should have a class named Plugin which implements IPlugin, in a package which has the same name as the assembly, this implementation can configure the HostBuilderContext.
+Now you will need to follow a naming convention, this is for speed so there is no need to scan all types.
+It should have a class named Plugin which implements IPlugin, in a package which has the same name as the assembly.

+Example for the IPlugin implementation, this can configure the HostBuilderContext:

 ```
     /// <summary>
     /// This plug-in configures the HostBuilderContext to have the hosted services from the online example